computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/CallForParticipation.md

 - __E-Mail__:
   1. Write your submission in a a MS Word or plain text document.
 See the submission template for [Curriculum](curricula/CurriculumModelTemplate.md) or [Challenges](challenges/ChallengesTemplate.md).
-  1. E-mail (_who?_) with a zip file containing your submission and any images or other supporting files.
+  1. E-mail <davisj@whitman.edu> with a zip file containing your submission and any images or other supporting files.
 The Program Committee will translate your submission into a GitHub Pull Request to add it to the repository.
   1. If you wish to make more than one submission, please submit a separate zip file for each submission.

 - __GitHub Pull Request__: